 You’ll find a fire ring, a picnic table and toilets,

-For more information visit the Canyonlands National Park website.
+For more information and to reserve some sites visit the camping section of Canyonlands National Park.

 More reading related to what you can do in Utah’s national parks